Homepage

 John Nickinson had produced and EJ Phillips performed in the first production of Uncle Tom's Cabin in Canada in 1853 at the Royal Lyceum in Toronto.
 We have a playbill from the 1857 production.
 Nickinson also produced three other "slave" plays.
 The theatre closed in 1859 and after several peripatetic years in Canada they moved to Cincinnati in 1862/63..
 What was it like for EJ Phillips and John Nickinson to move from Canada to a border state?
 Was their move purely an economic decision?

 EJ Phillips’ handwritten autobiography in AM Palmer’s Union Square papers at the Harvard Theatre Collection records that she was engaged by Pike’s Opera House in Cincinnati in 1862 and remained there until the theatre burned in March 1866.
-John Nickinson was eventually hired by Samuel Pike, but not until 1863 – so perhaps she was more employable than he was by the time they moved to Cincinnati
+John Nickinson was eventually hired by Samuel Pike, but after E J Phillips – so perhaps she was more employable than he was by the time they moved to Cincinnati.

 http://nationalpost.com/opinion/john-boyko-canadians-for-the-confederacy